tensorflow/community/governance/tensorflow-testing.md

 ### 🤔 Send an Experience Report

-If you would like to submit general feedback about TensorFlow 2.0, consider [submitting a friction log](mailto:webpaige@google.com)!
+If you would like to submit general feedback about TensorFlow (and in particular, about TensorFlow 2.0), consider submitting a friction log!

 **Friction logs** are documents that describe the frustrations and delights of a product, focused around a specific use case (for example, creating an LSTM model for text classification).
 They're also intended to be brutally honest - feel free to vent or to praise! 😊

-An example of a TensorFlow friction log can be found [here](https://docs.google.com/document/d/1_-0Zzn0hqS4ltLwqWAHm41-MgE60_9zlKyPHr5c-HCs/edit?usp=sharing).
+An template and example of a TensorFlow friction log can be found [here](https://docs.google.com/document/d/1_-0Zzn0hqS4ltLwqWAHm41-MgE60_9zlKyPHr5c-HCs/edit?usp=sharing).

+Once you have completed such a document, please email it to [Paige Bailey](mailto:webpaige@google.com).

 ---------------------------------